MAT (Mathematics Admissions Test)

 MAT syllabus

-In order to reflect the new syllabus of AS-level Mathematics, we removed the following topics from 2018 onwards: the remainder theorem, radians, and the trapezium rule.
+In order to reflect changes to the AS-level Mathematics syllabus, we removed the following topics from 2018 onwards: the remainder theorem, radians, and the trapezium rule.
 We have added the following topics to the syllabus: combinations and binomial probabilities, derivative of ekx, differentiation from first principles, graphs of loga (x).
-Please note that we will continue to include sequences and series on the MAT syllabus, including arithmetic and geometric progressions and their sums, and the convergence condition for infinite geometric progressions.
+Please note that we continue to include sequences and series on the MAT syllabus, including arithmetic and geometric progressions and their sums, and the convergence condition for infinite geometric progressions.

 Further resources